 The plan consists of both a noncontributory and a matching component.
 All eligible participants receive a contribution equal to 4% of their base salary.
 In addition, for those employees electing to participate in the matching portion of the program, the University contributes an additional amount equal to 11⁄2% for each 1% of eligible compensation contributed by the employee, but not to exceed an amount equal to 6% of the participant's eligible compensation.
 Participants are immediately fully vested in both types of the University's contributions.
 Eligible participants direct the investment of contributions made on their behalf.
 For eligible participants who do not provide investment direction for contributions, the University contributions are invested in a Qualified Default Investment Alternative based on the expected year of retirement.
-University base and matching contributions resumed effective January 2021.
+University base and matching contributions were suspended in October 2020 to mitigate the financial impact of the COVID-19 pandemic.
+Base contributions resumed effective January 2021.
 Matching contributions resumed effective July 2021.
 University contributions to the retirement plan amounted to \$40.1 million and \$20.1 million for the years ended June 30, 2022 and 2021, respectively.